Poupeville Airfield

-Poupeville Airfield is a former World War II airfield, located 1.7 km southeast of Saint-Jean-de-Daye in the Normandy region, France.
+Poupeville Airfield is a former World War II airfield, located 1.7 km southeast of Sainte-Marie-du-Mont in the Normandy region, France.
 It was the first airfield established by the United States Army Air Forces in France, being constructed on D-Day, 6 June 1944.

 History

 Consisting of nothing more than a sod 2000' emergency landing strip hastily built by IX Engineering Command on D-Day, the airfield served as the first safe location for Allied aircraft having to make an emergency landing on the beachhead.
-It was only intended for landings, and not for takeoffs.
+It was only intended for landings and not for takeoffs.
 Brigadier-General Pete Quesada flew to Normandy on D+2 arriving on Landing Strip 1, nearly killing an engineer who was still finishing off the airfield.
 According to the IX Engineer Command website it is not known when the airstrip was released back to its owners.